-In line with the requirements of BCR's "Baseline and Additionality Guidance", some elements are highlighted as to why the net anthropogenic removals could not have been achieved by the project proposal.
+In line with the requirements of BCR's "Baseline and Additionality" guidelines v1.3, and therefore, the tool for the demonstration and assessment of CDM, some elements are highlighted as to why the net anthropogenic removals could not have been achieved by the project proposal.
 These relate to political conditions, investment and cultural barriers.
 Finally, the demonstration of additionality is based on the potential land uses in the territories, but first some regional limitations are outlined that allow identifying that the GHG removals associated with the forestry project would not have occurred under baseline conditions because the social, economic, infrastructure and other elements suggest the continuity of extensive cattle ranching in the territory.